KaykyRZC/Learning-JS/README.md

-I use this repository to save my JS learning archives.
+I use this repository to save my JS and TypeScript learning archives.